 On October 2013, KFOR was restructured again into 3 Joint Regional Detachments.

+There are two MNBGs, which constitute KFOR and are ready to react to any threatening situation.
 A Battle Group is a military organization at the level of a battalion, consisting of numerous companies.
 These companies are highly mobile, flexible and rapidly deployable to potential trouble spots all over Kosovo.
-There are two MNBGs, which constitute KFOR and are ready to react to any threatening situation:

-HQ MNBG East, located at Camp Bondsteel;
+- MNBG East, located at Camp Bondsteel;

-JRD N, located at Camp Novo Selo;
+- JRD North, located at Camp Novo Selo;

-JRD C, located at Camp Film City;
+- JRD Center, located at Camp Film City;

-- JRD S, located at Camp Prizren;
+- JRD South, located at Camp Prizren;

 HQ KFOR continues to be located at Camp Film City and there are twelve other Camps to accommodate the companies of KFOR.
 In addition to the KFOR troops in Kosovo, NATO continues to maintain a reserve force ready to deploy if necessary and required.

 KFOR comes under a single chain of command, under the authority of Commander KFOR (COMKFOR).
 COMKFOR reports to the Commander of Joint Force Command Naples (COM JFCN), Italy.
 The current COMKFOR is Major General Francesco Paolo FIGLIUOLO, Italian Army.
 He assumed command of the Kosovo Force on 3 September 2014.